Go Back

 Post-analysis weather research showed that the strong low-pressure system caused winds of 55 mph that produced waves of over 25 feet that night, at the location where the ship went down.
 That's about as big as waves theoretically can get on the lake, according to the NWS, though the SECC disagrees.
 In any case, there could be rogue waves twice that height, and it's not out of the question that one of those could have sunk the Edmund Fitzgerald.

-Today, ships would be warned to not travel during these conditions based on forecast model predictions for Lake Superior and observations from buoys.
+Today, ships would be warned not to travel during these conditions based on forecast model predictions for Lake Superior and observations from buoys.
 There's even a buoy at Whitefish Point, near where the Fitzgerald met its demise.

 According to the National Oceanic and Atmospheric Administration, fall storm season is when shippers are usually trying to complete as many trips as possible before winter begins and lakes start to freeze over.
 Since Lake Superior is the largest of the Great Lakes, wave heights can also become much larger there than any of the other Great Lakes.